marmelab/react-admin/docs/DataProviders.md

 | `delete`           | `DELETE http://my.api.url/posts/123`                                                    |
 | `deleteMany`       | Multiple calls to `DELETE http://my.api.url/posts/123`                                  |

-**Note**: The simple REST client expects the API to include a `Content-Range` header in the response to `getList` calls.
-The value must be the total number of resources in the collection.
-This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.
+**Note**: The Simple REST client expects the API to include a `Content-Range` header in the response to `getList` calls, which indicates the total number of resources available.
+This helps react-admin build pagination controls.

 ```
 Content-Range: posts 0-24/319
 ```

-If your API is on another domain as the JS code, you'll need to whitelist this header with an `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header.
+If your API is on a different domain from your JS code, you'll need to expose this header using the `Access-Control-Expose-Headers` [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) header:

 ```
 Access-Control-Expose-Headers: Content-Range